UNXD 130 CBL: Social Action

 Over the course of the semester, students in UNXD 130 will:

-- Write and submit 3 reflective writing assignments and contribute short reflections weekly to a shared course Discussion Board and comment on your peers’ submissions.
+- Create/write and submit 3-4 reflective writing assignments and contribute short reflections weekly to a shared course Discussion Board and comment on your peers’ submissions.

 Harry Hoya is a sophomore at Georgetown who is interested in how languages are learned.
-Harry spends 5 hours a week as a tutor with the DC Schools Project, where he teaches English as a Second Language to a 10 year-old boy who recently immigrated to Washington, DC from Guatemala City.
+Harry spends 5 hours a week as a tutor with the DC Schools Project, through which he teaches English to a 10 year-old boy who recently immigrated to Washington, DC from Guatemala City.
 Harry applies to UNXD 130 because he is also enrolled in a 3-credit Linguistics course, How Languages are Learned, and wants to think explicitly about the relationship between his work with DC Schools and his studies in Linguistics.
-Harry will require the approval of a staff person at the DC Schools Project, and notify the professor of How Languages are Learned once enrolled.
+Harry will require the approval of the program director at the DC Schools Project, and notify the professor of How Languages are Learned once enrolled.